mihanovak1024/fejstbukov-parser/README.md

 - all redundant elements are removed (reply/comment edit texts, like/comment buttons, time divs,...)
 - the parsed HTML document is downloaded into a local file named "post-[timestampOfParsing].html"

+## Use
+1. Copy the contents of the [fejstbukovParserBookmarklet.js](../blob/main/fejstbukovParserBookmarklet.js) and save it into a Bookmark.
+2. Go to desired Fejstbuk post
+3. Click the created Bookmark
+4. Find the HTML document in the default browser's download folder

 ## Caveats
 - Only mobile version of the post is working
 - User needs to manually change the desktop url to mobile url of the post